droideck/Curse-of-Strahd-Reloaded-PF2e/Appendices/Amber Shards.md

 > [!info]+ **Pathfinder 2e Mythic Rules**
 > This campaign uses the Pathfinder 2e War of Immortals [alternative](https://downloads.paizo.com/PZO12006AlternateMythicRules.pdf) [Mythic Rules](https://2e.aonprd.com/Rules.aspx?ID=3320).
 The vestiges serve as the source of mythic power, acting as patrons who grant Callings and eventually Destinies to those who accept their gifts.
 While the vestiges oppose Strahd, their methods and goals are often questionable, representing the complex morality reminiscent of the gods in Pillars of Eternity.
+>
+> The stages below are equal Mythic Tiers.

 # Mythic Progression Through the Shards